inmanturbo/tandem/README.md

 Lastly, it will add a local repository to your main app's composer.json at the path `mod/*`, and install the package into you app using a symlink.

-You will be able to use your package as a project and/or package, and run and use artisan commands from within the package during development.
+You will be able to use your package as a project and/or package, and use artisan commands from within the package during development.